 The Ultimate Guide to Category Management

-- What is Category Planning?
+- What is Category Management?

-- Category Planning Principles
+- Category Management Definition

-- Benefits of Category Management in Purchasing
+- What are the Benefits of Category Management?

 - The Category Management Process

-- The 8 Step Cycle:
+- The 8 Step Cycle

 - Further Reading and Resources

 The concept of Category Management originated in the late 1980’s.
 It followed the research of Brian F. Harris, a former university professor at the University of Southern California.
 It delivered a big change in the way retailers and suppliers worked.
 Instead of competing with each other, it encouraged suppliers to work together with a focus on the consumer when making retail decisions.
 For the first time, the range of products offered for sale by a retailer was grouped together with similar or related products based upon the consumer need that they met.
 These ‘product categories’ were then managed as a strategic business unit, and no longer as stand-alone products or brands.

 According to Harris, the reasoning behind Category Management is the following: